sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 Start your virtual machine, after a few seconds it should boot up.
 After the machine boots, follow these steps:
-1. Select *Graphical install* by pressing down arrow, then enter.
+1. Select *Graphical install* by using the arrow keys (if it's not already selected), then press enter.
 2. Select whichever language you'd like, then click *Continue*.
 3. Select *Canada* for your location, then click *Continue*.
 4. Unless you're used to different keymaps, select the default